What Is Rust Generic?

 Output:

-Enums can also use generics to handle different types.
+Enums can also use generics to hold different types in their variants.

 }